citp/privacy-policy-historical/h/ho/hom/homeimprovementpages.com.au.md

 15\.  | hipages.com.au is committed to maintaining accurate, timely, relevant and appropriate information about our customers and web-site users.
 ---|---
-16\.  | So long as your request for your personal information is in accordance with the National Privacy Principles, then we will give you access to that information.
+16\.  | So long as your request for your personal information is in accordance with the Australian Privacy Principles, then we will give you access to that information.
 17\.  | Inaccurate information will be corrected upon receiving advice to this effect from you.
 To ensure confidentiality, details of your personal information will be passed on to you only if we are satisfied that the information relates to you.
 18\.  | If we refuse to provide you with access or correct the personal information held about you by us, then we will provide reasons for such refusal.